 Study participants would be reimbursed for their time, travel and inconvenience of taking part in the study.
-The maximum reimbursement for any volunteer who completes the whole study is £1,380 for cohort 1 and £1,020 for cohort 2.
+The maximum reimbursement for any volunteer who completes the whole study is £1,380 for cohort 1,£1,020 for cohort 2 and £790 for cohort 3.
 All participants will be reimbursed based on the following figures:

-- Travel expenses: £30 per visit - Inconvenience of blood tests/sample collection: £20 per blood donation - Time required for visits: £40 per hour - Diary card completion: £30 per fully completed diary card
+- Travel expenses: £30 per visit - Inconvenience of blood tests/sample collection: £20 per blood donation - Time required for visits: £60 per screening or vaccination visit, £40 per follow-up visit - Diary card completion: £30 per fully completed diary card